CinTheDev/synth-music/README.md

 intuitive way.
 As of now, music must be composed using this library, it's impossible to import a MIDI file from another program (Though, it's planned to change in the future).

-## TODO files

-There are a few TODO files in this repository.
-These contain ideas for future (or the currently being developed) versions for improvement.
-These can serve as something like a roadmap or feature requests, but there's no 100% gurantee that these will be implemented (e.g. if a better alternative has popped up).

-Once these TODOs or tasks are finished, they will be deleted.

-I'm glad to accept help if you want to contribute to the project.